brooklynrail/brooklynrail-platform/content/events/2023/02/eco-art-in-the-sinosphere.md

 ---
 title: Eco-Art in the Sinosphere
-deck: Featuring Meiqin Wang, Sheldon Lu, Chang Tan, and Paul Gladston
+deck: Featuring Meiqin Wang, Chang Tan, and Paul Gladston
 summary: This panel will critically discuss art related to nature and ecology produced by artists within the Chinese-speaking cultural sphere.
 We conclude with a poetry reading.